E3SM-Project/scmlib/Diagnostics_Package/README.md

-## ARM/ASR Diagnostics Package for E3SM SCM and DP-EAMxx
+## Documentation: ARM/ASR Diagnostics Package for E3SM SCM and DP-EAMxx

 This is a diagnostics package for the E3SM SCM and Doubly-Periodic Configuration of EAMxx (DP-EAMxx).